 Here in the deep southeast of Italy, nature and history are powerful influences, the locals still wink cheekily at authority and the relaxed and communal way of life is in harmony with the sunny climate.
 Famed for its passionate embrace of life, simple cuisine, flavoursome wines, historic cities and charming coastal villages, it’s a delightful place to get away from it all.

 Arrive at the airport for your flight.
-On arrival, we transfer to the four-star Hilton Garden Inn in Lecce for two nights.
-This fine modern hotel is a short walk from the Old Town and features a restaurant, bar, outside terrace and spa.
-Its elegant rooftop swimming pool (open in the summer) has panoramic views over Lecce.
+On arrival, we transfer by coach to the four-star Hilton Garden Inn in Lecce for two nights.
+This fi ne modern hotel is a short walk from the Old Town and features a restaurant, bar, outside terrace and spa.
+Its elegant rooftop swimming pool (open in the summer months, weather permitting) has panoramic views over Lecce.
 Some of our tours stay at the four-star Grand Hotel Tiziano.
-Also within walking distance of the Old Town, this contemporary hotel has an atrium restaurant and outdoor swimming pool (open June to September).

-We then continue to Matera, where we stay two nights with breakfast and dinner at the four-star MH Matera Hotel.
+We then continue to Matera, where we stay two nights with breakfast and dinner at the four-star MH Matera.